 The Wisconsin Disability Determination Bureau (DDB) is responsible for making the medical decision for Wisconsin residents applying for Social Security Administration's (SSA) various disability benefit programs as well as several benefit programs offered by the State of Wisconsin.
-The Bureau operates through the Department of Health Services Division of Health Care Access and Accountability.
+The Bureau operates through the Department of Health Services Division of Medicaid Services.

 Programs You May Be Eligible For: